On the second integral moment of $L$-functions: Second moment for Dirichlet polynomials

 In this subsection, we deduce some Hal\'asz type estimates for $\lambda_{\pi}(n)$.
-And from now on, we always assume that GRC holds for $\pi$.
-And $\lambda_{\pi}$ is a $\tau_d$-bounded multiplicative function.
-Define $t_0\in [-X,X]$ (depending on $\pi$ and $X$) be the minimizer of
+From now on, we always assume that GRC holds for $\pi$.
+Hence $\lambda_{\pi}$ is a $\tau_d$-bounded multiplicative function.
+We introduce some tools about the pretentious approach in \cite{M-R20}.
+To deal with the multiplicative functions of complex value, we need the following definition. \begin{definition} Let $f:\mathbb{N}\rightarrow \mathbb{C}$ be a multiplicative function.
+We define $t_0:=t_0(f, X)\in [-X, X]$ to be (one of) $t\in [-X, X]$ which minimizes the following distance